1. Resource Library

 The direct cash flow statement calculates cash flow using the actual cash amounts the company received and paid in the time period—known as the cash basis.
 Your calculation might account for things like cash paid to the company by customers and dividends, and cash the company paid to employees and suppliers.

-This direct method of cash flow accounting is based on the cash method of accounting, so companies that use cash accounting will find it simplest to use the direct cash flow method.
+This direct cash flow method in accounting is based on the cash method of accounting, so companies that use cash accounting will find it simplest to use the direct cash flow method.
 You don’t need to make any adjustments to translate the cash basis into operating cash flows, but you will need to manually reconcile net income to the cash provided by operating activities.

 The Financial Accounting Standards Board (FASB) requires those who use the direct method of cash flows to disclose this reconciliation.